TehilaNager/fullStack-project/README.md

 ## 📌 Overview

-**IDFConnect** is a full-stack web application developed as a final Full Stack project.
+**IDFConnect** is a full-stack web application developed as a final project for a Full Stack development course.

 The platform was created to connect **citizens who want to help** with **IDF soldiers and reservists who need assistance**.

-Users can either publish **donation offers** (such as equipment, clothing, food, transportation, medical supplies, and other resources) or create **support requests** when they need help.
+Users can either publish **offers** (such as equipment, clothing, food, transportation, medical supplies, and other resources) or create **requests** when they need help.

-The platform enables citizens and soldiers to easily find relevant donation offers and support requests, communicate through a built-in private messaging system, save favorite items, and manage their personal profiles.
+The platform enables users to easily find relevant offers and requests, communicate through a built-in private messaging system, save favorite items, and manage their personal profiles.

 The goal of the project is to make the process of giving and receiving assistance simple, organized, and accessible through a modern web application.